Rimi Nique

+The Times of India describes her as a modern performer known for a dance move called the "Scooter," which has been performed by other artists like Honey Singh.
+StarPlus notes that she is a singer who performs in multiple languages.

 Remee has also performed and directed concerts representing World Visions UK, the US Embassy and so much more.
 Her track record ranges from being in broadway musicals, to voiceovers and singing for major commercials, choirs, dancing, composing, etc.

 Remee recently performed a party set in Times Square NY for Diwali 2022 for over 20,000 people amongst other headliners like Arjun, and Jay Sean.
 She represented India at the Hollywood Carnival in LA in 2023; opening act for renowned soca artist Machel Montana.

 Personal life

 Born and raised in Thailand, to Gurvinder Singh Doowa and Dalvinder Kaur Doowa, she is the eldest daughter with two younger siblings.
 Remee is based in Mumbai and Bangkok, while her family resides in Thailand.
 She completed her schooling in 2008 from Ruamrudee International School (RIS), Bangkok, where she was part of the Jeremiah Singers choir.
 She majored in economics and environmental studies with a music minor at Whitman College in Washington State, where she was part of the A-Capella group ‘Schwa’.
 She started the band "Dabbles in Bloom" with Adriel Borshansky, Robby Seager, and Jonas Myers.
 Their first album, "Found It", was released in July 2010, followed by a tour in the Pacific North West.